-Tina Havelock Stevens is a Sydney based artist who explores the ambiguities of human nature predominantly using cinematic conventions, performance, text and immersive installations.
-She creates suspended moments that speak of survival and fragility and draws connections between specific environments and personal histories, sociological and emotional spaces.
+Tina Havelock Stevens is an Australian based artist who explores the ambiguities of human nature using moving image, still image, sound, music, performance, text, mixed media and immersive installations.
+She creates intimate, transcendent, immersive art experiences drawing connections between personal histories and loaded sites whilst revealing atmospheres, sociological, environmental and emotional space.

 Havelock Stevens is the recipient of the prestigious 65th Blake Prize (2018) and the 55th Fisher Ghost Prize (2017).

 She curated for Artbar at the Museum of Contemporary Art (2018) and has delivered various commissions including ‘Submerge’, MONA FOMA (2013), REWIND ROOM (Performance Space, 2015) THUNDERHEAD at Dark Mofo and Performance Space (2016), BETASHOCKERS, Big Anxiety Festival (UNSW & AGNSW, Sydney, 2017) and BEATS OF DARKNESS for the Manila Biennale (Philippines, 2018)